samueleiche/om.samueleiche.com/README.md

 Developing a habit of mindfulness begins with making small, consistent commitments.
 A short duration of mindful practice guarantees it is authentic.
 If we force ourselves into longer practices, our minds can become dull or restless and we lose the essence of awareness.

 A bell programmed to make sound at intervals can remind us to stop and be present again when we have been forgetful.
-In the **Om** app, you can set reminders at intervals that suit you.
+In the **OM** app, you can set reminders at intervals that suit you.

 Whenever the bell sounds, you can use it as a cue to pause what you are doing and take three mindful breaths, returning to the here and now, reconnecting with your body.
 Even for only a few moments, you have a chance to check in with yourself.
 After enjoying a few breaths, you may notice that you have become tense, need to straighten your back, or that you have moved away from your intended task.